 Resort days are best done from deluxe resorts, no doubt.
 Those resorts are nearest to the best activities and restaurants, and they have the best pools.
 You can do a great resort day from a value resort with no problem, but if you're going to go beyond your resort, you'll want to plan to place yourself in a good spot with an Uber then go from there.

 Disney transportation has you covered, somewhat.
 A bus to a park will put you a bus ride/boat ride/walk away from any other resort.
-A better option, though, is to use Uber.
+A better option for getting around Walt Disney World, though, is to use Uber.
 Rides around Disney property should cost under $20 (Uber will estimate the price for you before you request the ride).
 Don't be silly - plan your day so you only need to use this option once or twice.

 |Referral Link: Get $5 off your first 4 Uber rides using this link|